Studs Lonigan: Themes

 Farrell wrote these three novels at a time of national despair.
-During the Great Depression, many of America's most gifted writers and artists aspired to create a single, powerful work of art that would fully expose the evils of capitalism and lead to a political and economic overhaul of the American system.
+During the Great Depression, Many of America’s most talented writers and artists aimed to create a singular, impactful work of art that would thoroughly reveal the injustices of capitalism and inspire a political and economic transformation of the American system.

 Farrell chose to use his own personal knowledge of Irish-American life on the South Side of Chicago to create a portrait of an average American slowly destroyed by the "spiritual poverty" of his environment.
 Both Chicago and the Catholic Church of that era are described at length and faulted.
 Farrell describes Studs sympathetically as Studs slowly deteriorates, changing from a tough but fundamentally good-hearted, adventurous teenage boy to an embittered, physically shattered alcoholic.

 Film

 Parts of Farrell's novels were made into a B movie in 1960, directed by Irving Lerner and starring Christopher Knight in the title role.
 Other cast members included Frank Gorshin, Venetia Stevenson, and Jack Nicholson (in one of his first movie roles).
 The film was not widely reviewed.
-Pauline Kael wrote in The New Yorker that "it’s an honorable low-budget effort by a group of people trying to break the Hollywood molds, and there are a few passages of daring editing that indicate what the film was aiming for.
+Pauline Kael wrote in The New Yorker that "it’s an honorable low-budget effort by a group of people trying to break the Hollywood moulds, and there are a few passages of daring editing that indicate what the film was aiming for.
 It’s an underfinanced American attempt at I Vitelloni.

 Television

-In 1979 Studs Lonigan was produced as a television miniseries starring Harry Hamlin, Colleen Dewhurst, Brad Dourif, Dan Shor, and Charles Durning.
+In 1979, Studs Lonigan was produced as a television miniseries starring Harry Hamlin, Colleen Dewhurst, Brad Dourif, Dan Shor, and Charles Durning.
 Production Designer Jan Scott won an Emmy Award for Outstanding Art Direction for a Limited Series or a Special.
 Reginald Rose wrote the adaptation of the trilogy.
-The miniseries preserves the novel's tragic ending but humanizes Studs Lonigan's family and friends to a very considerable degree.
+The miniseries retains the novel's tragic conclusion while significantly humanizing Studs Lonigan's family and friends.